kajmaks/Adogop/README.md

 If you tap on any of these, it opens a new screen with data for the whole week for that specific item.
 You can press the back button to return to the main screen.

+## Additional info
+Most of the project was done on discord call, so changes were commited by one person